 Here is our list of great places to eat in Kreuzberg:

-• Yarok is a great place to get a taste of Syrian food.
+- Yarok is a great place to get a taste of Syrian food.
 It’s located right next to Checkpoint Charlie and serves phenomenal falafels.
 The prices here are very reasonable (€5–€10) which makes it a perfect lunch spot.

-• DUO is told to be the best gelato place in the neighborhood.
-All of their ice-creams and sorbets are made by following a family traditional recipe and sold for €2–€5.
+- DUO is said to be the best gelato place in the neighborhood.
+All of their ice-creams and sorbets are made by following a traditional Sicilian family recipe and sold for €2–€6.

-• Albatross Bakery creates the pastries that will blow your mind by both the way they look and taste.
-If you can’t choose, go with their creme-brulee (€5), Queen A (€3.2) or honeyhole bun (€5).
+- Albatross Bakery creates the pastries that will blow your mind with both the way they look and taste.
+If you can’t choose, go with their almond croissant (€4.2), Queen A (€3.5) or apple danish (€3.5).

-• Breakfast Annelies and Hallesches Haus are a couple of awesome breakfast spots, where you can start your day with the €12 sandwich.
+- Breakfast Annelies and Hallesches Haus are a couple of awesome breakfast spots, where you can start your day with the €13 sandwich.
 The first one serves their breakfast all day and actually offers some of Albatross’s pastries as well.
 Hallesches Haus is a cafe and a store where you can find a lot of cool stuff for your home.

 Kreuzberg is heaven for coffee-lovers as there are so many specialty coffee shops here.
 Five Elephant is a small chain of micro-cafes that is also famous for its cheesecake.
 The Visit Coffee & Eatery is another popular chain that even gives workshops on roasting.
 THE BARN Café Neukölln has a cool space with a big communal table.
 Bonanza Coffee Roasters is a huge coffee shop with such a variety of blends that you might spend an hour choosing what you want.
-The average cost for a cup of latte in Berlin is €4–€4.5.
+The average cost for a latte in Berlin is €4.5–€4.8.

 Where to Stay in Kreuzberg Berlin?

-If you are looking for a place to stay in Berlin, Kreuzberg might be a good alternative to the hotels in the city center.
-The prices are not that different in comparison to other neighborhoods, but you’ll most likely live in a place that has more character and outdoor space.
+If you are looking for a place to stay in Berlin, accommodation in Kreuzberg might be a good alternative to the hotels in the city center.
+The prices here are not that different in comparison to other neighborhoods, but you’ll most likely live in a place that has more character and outdoor space.

 Traveling to the city center is easy: There are lots of U- and S-train stations in the area.
 The ticket costs €3.5 per ride or €9.9 for 24 hours.